+First year CST introduces the core skills and theory used in all areas of software development.
 Web development, programming, scripting, and computer architecture are all introduced.
-First year culminates in students applying their skills and creativity to build an application of their own design.
+First year culminates in students working as part of a team to build an application of their own design.

-The Client/Server option offers specialized courses in the areas of client/server computing, distributed computing, and mobile computing.
+The Client/Server option offers specialized courses covering the subject areas of client/server computing, distributed computing, and mobile computing.
 Topics include architecture, modeling and structural issues, inter-process communications, and strategies to ensure performance, reliability, scalability, availability, interoperability, and security in such systems.
-Students develop client/server based systems and solutions using state-of-the-art tools and technology including TCP/IP sockets/datagrams/multicast-sockets, multithreading, multiprocessing, and thread/process synchronization involving desktop as well as mobile platforms.
+Using the latest software development environments and engineering tools, students develop systems and services involving network programming, database programming, web development and operating systems.

 Data Communications and Internetworking

-The Data Communications and Internetworking option specializes in network architecture and design, software development, and network security skills.
-Courses in the option place a heavy emphasis on the practical aspects of software development, design, and implementation.
-Topics covered include protocol design and implementation; low-level systems programming on the Linux and Windows platforms; software development using the TCP/IP protocol suite; wireless protocol design; and the design and implementation of device-level communications applications.
+The Data Communications and Internetworking option specializes in network architecture design, software development, and network security skills.
+Courses emphasize practical skills such as design, coding, debugging, and testing.
+Topics covered include protocol design and implementation; low-level systems programming on the Linux, Android, and Windows platforms; network application development using the TCP/IP protocol suite; wireless protocol design; and the design and implementation of device-level communications applications.
 Devices used include Embedded Linux boards, Android devices, Radio Frequency Identification Devices (RFID), Wireless modems, and GPS devices.
 Practical work is focused around the analysis, application design, and implementation of the TCP/IP protocol suite.
-The environment is very team-oriented and "real world".

-The Digital Processing option focuses on the development of digital image, video, and audio systems especially as it relates to gaming.
+The Digital Processing option focuses on the development of digital image, video, and audio systems, especially as related to gaming.
 Emphasis is placed on development of tools for new media applications.
-Topics include image processing, fundamentals of audio and video streams, 3D gaming environments using DirectX, and performance improvement with concurrent programming and MMX/SSE.
-Various techniques are studied for making filters (Finite Impulse Filters, Infinite Impulse Filters, Gausian smoothing, First-Order and 2nd-order edge-detection), morphing and warping techniques, compression (JPEG, MPEG, Wavelets), mirrors, and picking in 3D worlds.
+Topics include image processing, fundamentals of AV streams, 3D gaming environments using DirectX, and performance improvement with concurrent programming and MMX/SSE.
+Various techniques are studied for making filters, morphing and warping techniques, compression, mirrors, and picking in 3D worlds.
 Advanced projects are usually drawn from IEEE papers such as template matching, face recognition, image stitching, and others.
 Team projects in game development on phones/tablets and the PC are encouraged.